 For a continuing action, we can see a 了 both immediately after the verb and at the end of the sentence.

-Wǒ zhōng wén xué le sì nián le.
+我中文学了四年 (Wǒ zhōng wén xué le sì nián – I studied Chinese for 4 years)

-I have been studying Chinese for 4 years.
+我中文学了四年了 (Wǒ zhōng wén xué le sì nián le – I have been studying Chinese for 4 years)

-Wǒ zhè jiàn T xù chuān le liǎng tiān le.
+我这件T恤穿了两天 (Wǒ zhè jiàn T xù chuān le liǎng tiān – I wore this t-shirt for 2 days)

 了(liǎo) Indicating Whether or Not an Action Can Be Done

-Sorry, this 了 isn’t pronounced “le”.
+Sorry, you don’t pronounce this 了 as “le”.
 And yes, we hate that as much as you do.
 This is “liǎo”.
-It will be used after a verb to tell whether an action can or can’t be done.
-It will be used with 得 for “can” and 不 for “can’t”, like this:
+You use this after a verb to tell whether an action is or isn’t possible.
+You can use it with 得 for “can” and 不 for “can’t”, like this:

 Verb + 得了 = can (verb)